-19) Cycle Races
+19. Cycle Races

 If you happen to live near open fields in the country or happen to have a large open space near your neighborhood then you and your group can organize cycle and motorbike competitions to encourage more young people to donate for a cause.

-Advertise the event as early as possible so that a lot of people get to know about it before hand.
+Advertise the event as early as possible so that a lot of people get to know about it beforehand.

 Participants can enroll by paying a small one-time fee.
 This will bring in a lot of the young people who are otherwise not much inclined to donate for charity.
 The bike race or the stunt event will give them an excuse to donate for a good cause while having fun.

-20) Community Service
+20. Community Service